 How to Apply for SNAP Benefits

-Note: In many states, food stamps applications can be submitted by fax to a local participating office.
+Note: In many states, food stamps applications can also be turned in by fax to a local office.

 Discover How to Fill out the SNAP Application

 The food stamps application and questions can be slightly different depending on the state.
 During the application process, your application can be combined with your applications for other government assistance programs.
 Some states will ask you to fill out a specific SNAP-only application that cannot be used for other programs.
 Online and paper applications for food stamps will ask you to give detailed information on your household, including how much money each member makes every month, what resources each of them has and the expenses they have.
 You will also need to give information and proof of citizenship and residency status.

 Find Out What to Expect From the SNAP Interview

 Once you turn in your food stamps application to an agency or office, a representative will contact you to arrange your SNAP interview, which can be done in person or by phone, depending on that specific agency’s rules.
 Before you get food stamps benefits, the representative needs to check the information in the application and ask you any questions to clear up any contradictions.
 Once the application is in, you may need to bring documents to verify what you stated in your application.
 You will be notified by mail once the application process is done to know if you have been accepted or denied.